Welcome

 Medium and Large Firms

-• Need comprehensive risk management systems
+• implement comprehensive risk management systems and second-line compliance oversight

 Key Areas of Risk Management